reayd-falmouth/gnubg-nn-pypi/README.md

 ```bash
 python3 -m unittest discover -s gnubg.tests
 ```
+## AI-Assisted Development

+Parts of this project were developed with the assistance of generative AI tools.

+Specifically, the following models were used:

+- **GPT-4o** (OpenAI ChatGPT)
+- **o4-mini-high** (OpenAI ChatGPT)

+These models were used to assist with code generation, documentation drafting, and architectural guidance.
+All outputs were reviewed and curated by a human before inclusion.

+> ⚠️ **Disclaimer:**
+> Although human-reviewed, some AI-generated content may contain mistakes, inaccuracies, or outdated practices.
+Contributors and users should critically assess all code, comments, and documentation.
+We welcome corrections and improvements via pull requests or issues.

 ## Code of Conduct

-This project is driven by a diverse community.
-Please read our [Code of Conduct](https://github.com/gnubg/gnubg-nn-pypi/blob/main/CODE_OF_CONDUCT.md) to learn how to interact positively.
+Please read the [Code of Conduct](https://github.com/gnubg/gnubg-nn-pypi/blob/main/CODE_OF_CONDUCT.md) to learn how to interact positively.

 ## Contributing